 You may be one of the more than 13.5 million American households that rely on private wells for drinking water.
-Despite the budget savings of having unlimited access to water with no monthly water bill, one of the downfalls of relying on a hard water well is the inevitable rust stains and hard water mineral deposits.
+Despite the budget savings of having unlimited access to water with no monthly water bill, the biggest downfall of relying on a hard water well is the inevitable brown patches caused by rust and mineral deposits.

 Or you may be receiving municipal water and the water supply may also be from groundwater.
 This can also lead to the same hard water issues, with the added bonus of having to pay for it.

 Groundwater is pumped from aquifers found below the earth’s surface.
 The aquifers collect groundwater through rain and melted snow that flows underground through rock, sand and soil.
 Minerals like calcium, magnesium, lime, and iron dissolve into the water as it flows, resulting in hard water – water that has a high mineral content.

-The iron becomes oxidized when exposed to air and can leave a reddish/orangish/brown stain on porcelain bathtubs, toilets, sinks, shower walls and glass doors.
-Calcium and magnesium in water leave hard deposits on fixtures and appliances that are resistant to most cleaning products.
-It can be hard to remove rust stains from your bathtub, toilet or sink or hard water mineral deposits as these stains do not respond to normal cleaning products.
+The iron becomes oxidized when exposed to air and can leave reddish/orangish/brown stains on bathtubs, toilets, sinks, shower walls and glass doors.
+Many homeowners find it difficult to remove the rust stains from bathrooms as these stains do not respond to normal cleaning products.

 Iron water stains can appear on your clothes as well, especially whites, making them look yellow and dingy.

-Citric Acid is the secret ingredient that easily removes rust stains from bathtubs, toilets and sinks.
+Citric Acid is the natural rust stain remover for bathtubs, toilets and sinks.
 It’s also effective for removing hard water mineral deposits.
-It is a safe, natural, non caustic, environmentally friendly, biodegradable solution to the problem of rust and hard water deposits.
+It is a safe, natural, non caustic, environmentally friendly, biodegradable solution to the problem of rust stains and hard water deposits.

 Citric acid works by softening hard water and dissolving the minerals that cause staining.
 It also lowers the pH levels of bacteria, removing mold, mildew, and bacteria.
 It’s a safe and effective choice for your family, your pets, your plumbing and your septic system (if you have one).